Susan Ella Oliver

 Brief Life History of Susan Ella

 When Susan Ella Oliver was born on 25 July 1853, in Sylvania, Effingham, Georgia, United States, her father, William W Oliver, was 32 and her mother, Caroline Catharine Mills, was 26.
 She married Ezekiel Robinson about 1873, in Georgia, United States.
 They were the parents of at least 1 daughter.
-She lived in Screven, Georgia, United States in 1860 and District 1085, Bibb, Georgia, United States in 1900.
+She lived in Screven, Georgia, United States for about 10 years and District 1085, Bibb, Georgia, United States in 1900.
 She died on 15 June 1905, in Georgia, United States, at the age of 51, and was buried in Statesboro, Bulloch, Georgia, United States.

 Photos and Memories (0)